umme-aimany/First-Assigment-type-script/README.md

 4. Ensure your solutions are well-documented and adhere to TypeScript best practices.
 5. Once completed, submit your assignment according to the submission guidelines.

-## Submission Guidelines

-- Ensure all your solutions are properly documented and organized within the repository.
-- Submit your completed assignment by [submission deadline].
-- [Specify any additional submission requirements or guidelines]

-## Support

-If you encounter any issues or have questions regarding the assignment, feel free to reach out to [instructor/teaching assistant] for assistance.

-## Resources

-- [Link to additional resources or references that may aid in completing the assignment]

 ## License

 This assignment is licensed under the [License Name] License.
 See the [LICENSE](LICENSE) file for details.